This post has been updated as of May 2019

-Conversion is the percentage of subscribers who complete a goal action.
-Conversions tell how many of the subscribers that clicked-through followed through on your desired outcome.
+The conversion rate is the percentage of subscribers who complete a goal action.
+Conversions tell how many of the subscribers followed through on your desired outcome.
 This could include making a purchase, subscribing to an email list, downloading a report, sending a referral your way, registering for an online class, and more.

 Return on investment (ROI)